kmaroni/mandatory2/README.md

 # Some further instructions for this repo

-Purpose: 1D spectral Galerkin scaffolding for ODE/PDEs on an interval.
-The core is a small framework in `galerkin.py` for assembling mass/stiffness-like operators and projecting/solving with different polynomial/trigonometric bases and boundary-condition lifts.
+This repository contains a small framework in `galerkin.py` for assembling mass/stiffness-like operators and projecting/solving with different polynomial/trigonometric bases and boundary-condition lifts.
+The code is using classes for reuse of code and clarity, but is kept as simple as possible for educational purposes.

 Big picture (architecture)
 - Mapping helpers: `map_reference_domain`, `map_true_domain`, `map_expression_true_domain` convert points/expressions between the true domain and a basis-specific reference domain; always use these when mixing domains.